discretize/discretize-guides/fractals/nightmare/index.md

 Contrary to the first set of altars, respawning _Veteran Hallucinations_ counteract capping here.
 Use <Control name="Pull"/> to grab them out of the central altar and always have a positive amount of players inside.

 After you capped all three altars, use `/gg` immediately if someone in the party needs it, then you can continue up to the 2nd boss.
 Before the ramp up, a group of Krait will attack you - simply keep walking to skip them.
-Use dodges, evades or invulnerables to get through the cascading orbs and disable them by walking through the orb at the top of the ramp.
+Use dodges, evades or skills that make you invulnerable to get through the cascading orbs and disable them by walking through the orb at the top of the ramp.

 Usually a single person with high mobility (<Specialization name="Warrior"/>, <Specialization name="Dragonhunter"/>, <Specialization name="Soulbeast"/>, <Specialization name="Weaver"/>) and <Item name="endlesschoyapinatatonic"/> or <Item id="49940"/> skips to Siax while the rest of the party stays dead.
-Trigger Siax and wait for Siax to appear, then `/gg` aswell.
+Trigger Siax and wait for Siax to appear, then `/gg` as well.

 <Tabs>
 <Tab specialization="Weaver">